lukeed/clsx/readme.md

 ## Related

-- [obj-str](https://github.com/lukeed/obj-str) - Similar utility that is faster and smaller (96B) but only works with Objects.
+- [obj-str](https://github.com/lukeed/obj-str) - A smaller (96B) and similiar utility that only works with Objects.

 ## License